-It is interesting to see, that within the hessian and saxonian families the name Hutstein resp.
+It is interesting to see, that within the hessian and Saxonian families the name Hutstein resp.
 Hutsteiner was obviously used without taking to much care of the ending -er (or any -h- in between).
-For a single person it is possible to find all spellings in old documents in parallel.
+For the same person mentioned in the records it is possible to find all different spellings used in parallel.

 I recognized in the records that in Bavaria and Austria the name is very rarely used with an -h- around 1800, and only one family lost the ending -er, also around 1800.
 Therefore, all ‚Hutstein‘ family members of the austro-bavarian family lines have a single ancestor – Johann Hutstein – born in 1800 in Künzing.

-One special thing to say about Huetsteiner: this -ue- is due to bavarian pronouncing of ‚Hut‘, i.e. ‚Huet-‚ is equivalent to ‚Hut‘.
+One special thing to say about Huetsteiner: this -ue- is due to Bavarian pronunciation of ‚Hut‘, i.e. ‚Huet-‚ is equivalent to ‚Hut‘.

-In very old church records it is often seen, that Hutsteiner is written as ‚Hutsteiner‘ or ‚Hutstainer‘.
+In very old church records it is often seen, that Hutsteiner is written as ‚Hutstainer‘.
 In German language -ei- is equivalent to -ai-, pronounced in English as ‚i‘.

-During my research in Hessen and Westphalia I recognized that for the catholic family mainly the name ‚Huthstein‘ was recorded, while the lutheran ones most of the time were known as ‚Huthsteiner‘.
+During my research in Hessen and Westphalia I recognized that for the catholic family mainly the name ‚Huthstein‘ without an ending -er was recorded, while the lutheran ones most of the time were known as ‚Huthsteiner‘.

-In Saxony I found the only occurance of ‚Huttsteiner‘ with double ‚t‘ in records before 1750.
+In Saxony I found occurrence of ‚Huttsteiner‘ with double ‚t‘ in records before 1750 as well as ‚Huttenstainer‘.